godot-escoria/escoria-docs/getting_started/step_by_step/2_create_player_character.rst

 to the right, and so forth.

-The walkcycles only show very specific angles for the character (e.g. for a 4 direction character there are only animations for angles 0, 90, 180 and 270 degrees).
+The walkcycles only show very specific angles for the character (e.g. for a 4 direction character, there are only animations for angles 0, 90, 180 and 270 degrees).
 When the player moves the character in a direction that isn't one of these angles, however, Escoria needs to work out which animation the developer would like to use.
 To do this, when defining a character animation, the developer provides the angle range that will match that animation direction.
-In this diagram, the green area shows that the developer has chosen that movement in the 40° angle starting from 340° (i.e.  from 340° to 20°) will correspond to the "up" animation.
+In this diagram, the green area shows that the developer has chosen that movement in a 40° range starting from 340° (i.e. from 340° to 20°) will correspond to the "up" animation.

 .. image:: img/angles_visualization2.png
    :alt: The movement range matching the upward walking animation

-Our character will support walking in 8 directions, so we set up the ``Dir angles`` parameter like this:
+For this example, our character will support walking in 8 directions, so we set up the ``Dir angles`` parameter like this:

+.. image:: img/character_create_animation_dirangles.png
+   :alt: Setting the Dir angles array

 Click on ``Dir Angles`` and set the size to 8.
 For each slot, add an ``ESCDirectionAngle`` resource.

-.. image:: img/character_create_animation_dirangles.png
-   :alt: Setting the Dir angles array

-Click on each resource and set its angle start and size settings based on the 8-direction character table below.
+Click on each resource and set its angle start and angle size settings based on the 8-direction character table below.

-This will define 40° ranges for the upper, left, right and back animations as well as 50° ranges for the diagonal directions.
+This will define 40° ranges for the upper, left, right, and back animations as well as 50° ranges for the diagonal directions.
 This setup will result in a very smooth animation.